json-api/json-api/examples/index.md

 {
   "errors": [
     {
-      "source": { "pointer": "/" },
+      "source": { "pointer": "" },
       "detail":  "Missing `data` Member at document's top level."
     }
   ]
 }
 ```

-It uses `source` to point to the top-level of the document (`"/"`).
+It uses `source` to point to the top-level of the document (`""`).
+(Pointing to "/" would be an appropriate reference to the string
+`"some value"` in the request document `{"": "some value"}`.
-(Pointing to `"/data` would be invalid because the request document did
+Pointing to `"/data"` would be invalid because the request document did
 not have a value at `"/data"`, and `source` is always given with reference
 to the request document.)

-Note that if the server cannot parse the request as valid JSON, including
+If the server cannot parse the request as valid JSON, including
 `source` doesn't make sense (because there's no JSON document for `source` to
 refer to).
 Here's how the server might respond to an invalid JSON document: